Online stochastic gradient descent on non-convex losses from high-dimensional inference: Introduction

 \subsection{Formalizing ``search'' vs.\ ``descent'': weak and strong recovery}

 One of our goals in this work is to understand the dimension dependence of the relative proportion of time spent by SGD in the search phase as opposed to the descent phase.
 As such, we need a formal definition of the search phase.
 To this end, we focus on the simple setting where the population loss is a (possibly non-linear) function of the distance to the parameter.
-Furthermore, to make matters particularly transparent, we will assume that the norm of the parameter is known.
+Furthermore, to make matters particularly transparent, and for simplicity of working in a bounded domain, we will assume that the norm of the parameter is known.
+Note that in some settings, fixing the norm amounts to assuming a fixed variance \cite{johnstone2000distribution,sur2019modern}.

 More precisely, suppose that we are given a parametric family of distributions, $(P_x)_{x \in \bS^{N-1}}$, of $\R^D$-valued random variables, parameterized by the unit sphere, $\bS^{N-1}$, and $M = \alpha N$ i.i.d.\ samples $(Y^\ell)$ from one of these distributions, $\prob_N = P_{\theta_N}$, which we call the \emph{data distribution}.
 Our goal is to estimate $\theta_N$ given these samples, via online SGD with loss function $\cL_N:\mathbb{S}^{N-1}\times\R^D\to\R$.
 We study here the case where the \emph{population loss} is of the form